foambubble/foam/readme.md

 # Foam

-> _When you want to build a second brain, but you also want to own your own brain._

 **Foam** is a personal knowledge management and sharing system inspired by [Roam Research](https://roamresearch.com/), built on [Visual Studio Code](https://code.visualstudio.com/) and [GitHub](https://github.com/).

 You can use **Foam** for organising your research, keeping re-discoverable notes, writing long-form content and, optionally, publishing it to the web.

 **Foam** is free, open source, and extremely extensible to suit your personal workflow.
-You own the information you create with Foam, and you're free to share it and collaborate on it with anyone you want.
+You own the information you create with Foam, and you're free to share it, and collaborate on it with anyone you want.

+> **In a rush?** You _could_ jump to [Getting started](#getting-started), but I highly recommend reading the introductory sections first. **Foam** isn't obvious.

 ## Table of Contents